Home Virtual Platform » FAQs

 Virtual event FAQs

-We look forward to welcoming to the virtual 45th FEBS Congress!
+We look forward to welcoming you to the virtual 45th FEBS Congress!

 The image above is a mockup of the landing page of the virtual platform to give you a sneak peek.
 You can find out some more about the current arrangements for the virtual event in the FAQs below, and more details will be available as the event approaches.